 Zucchini and Chard Gratin

-1 bunch chard leaves, cut into 1 inch strips
+1 bunch chard leaves, cut into 1 inch strips1 small onion, diced

 1 Tbsp olive oil